lessonly/lesson.ly-api-docs/README.md

 Lessonly API Docs
 ========

 The docs are built with [Slate](https://github.com/tripit/slate).

-See below.
+To view them locally, run:

+`$ bundle exec middleman`

+The documentation will be available at `localhost:4567`

-To update the docs, commit your changes and run:
+To deploy, commit your changes and run:

 `$ rake publish`